gautam-devops-jha/Ansible-Learning-By-Doing/README.md

 # Beginner Level Projects:

 ### 1. Install Software Packages
-Going to Write a playbook and a ansible role to install a basic software package (e.g., Nginx, Apache) on a target server.
+Going to write a playbook and a ansible role to install a basic software package (e.g., Nginx, Apache) on a target server.

+### 2. User Management
+Going to write a playbook to manage user accounts (create, delete, modify) on multiple servers.